Find Affordable College Courses

 Best Schools for Affordable Quality for a Master's in Metallurgical Engineering

-Out-of-state tuition fees for graduate students at Montana Tech are $19,429 per year.
+The average tuition and fees for an out-of-state graduate students at Montana Tech are $19,429 a year.

-Out of the 7 schools in the United States that were part of this year’s ranking, Missouri University of Science and Technology landed the # 2 spot on the list.
-Located in the town of Rolla, Missouri University of Science and Technology is a public college with a moderately-sized student population.
+A rank of #2 on this year’s list means Missouri University of Science and Technology is a great value for metallurgical engineering students working on their master’s degree.
+Located in the town of Rolla, Missouri University of Science and Technology is a public school with a moderately-sized student population.

 Missouri University of Science and Technology graduate students pay an average of $31,008 in tuition and fees each year.

-In addition to its great value ranking, Missouri University of Science and Technology is in the top 15% of all schools on our Best Metallurgical Engineering Master’s Degree Schools list.
+As a testament to the quality of education it offers, Missouri University of Science and Technology also is in the top 15% of our Best Metallurgical Engineering Master’s Degree Schools ranking.

 Read More…